liferay/liferay-docs/userGuide/en/chapters/XX-drools.markdown

 Liferay Portal Enterprise Edition provides an implementation of a JSR-94 compliant rules engine.
 This rules engine is provided as a Web Plugin and is based on the popular open source Drools project.

+### Why use a Rules Engine?

+If you are not familiar with rules engines, you may be wondering why you would want to use one.
 In most applications, complex rule processing often takes the form of nested `if-else` blocks of code which can be very difficult to decipher and to maintain.
+If rules change, a deverloper must work with a business user to define the new rules.
+The developer must then read through the existing logic to understand what is happening and make the necessary modifications.
+The changes must then be recompiled, tested, and redployed.
 A rules engine provides a means to separate the rules or logic of an application from the remaining code.
-Separating these rules allows for changes to be made to the rules without affecting the rest of the application.
-A rule engine allows for a more declarative style of programming where the rules define what is happening, without describing how it is happening.
+Separating these rules provides several distinct advantages.

+*  A rule engine allows for a more declarative style of programming where the rules define what is happening, without describing how it is happening.
+This makes it much easier to read than nexted 'if-else' blocks of code.
+It's also easier to make changes without introducing bugs in your code.

+*  The rules are written in a language that is easier for non-developers to understand.
+This makes it easier for business users to validate and even modify the rules without having to involve developers.

+*  A rule engine allows allows for changes to be made to the rules without requiring that you recompile your application.
+If your code must pass through a strict deployment workflow , this can be a huge time saver and can also save a significant amount of money.

 ### Installation

 The Drools Web Plugin is available to Liferay Enterprise Edition customers through the customer portal.
 In can also be downloaded and installed through the built-in plugin repository.
-The name is `drools-web`, and you'll find it in the list of web plugins.
+The name is `Drools Web`, and you'll find it in the list of web plugins.

 ### Working with the Drools Web Plugin